sergeyt/sergeyt.github.io/index.md

 ### 2007 - 2016, Full Stack Engineer, [DataWorks](http://dataworks.co/)

-I was being a part of super dev team that working on development of huge reporting system called [Active Reports](https://www.grapecity.com/en/activereports).
-Here I've made a significant contribution rewriting report engine that dramatically boosts performance of the engine.
+I was being a part of super dev team that working on development of complex reporting system called [Active Reports](https://www.grapecity.com/en/activereports) (RDL engine to be specific).
+Here I've made a significant contribution optimizing the RDL report engine with dramatic boost in performance.
 Also contributed to development of ActiveReports Server.

-Here I even had taken over super incredible project.
-It is cross-compiler that translates program on low level instruction by instruction from one machine language to another.
-Unfortanetely this project was internal tool and it does go to public, but it was successfully used in production in real-world applications.
+Here we even crafted a binary cross-compiler from .NET byte-code to Adobe Flash Player byte-code just to implement Active Reports Flash Viewer and this viewer was popular some time :) I was primary author of this cross-compiler coding major part of it.

-Keywords: .NET, C#, JavaScript, RDL, Reporting, Data Retrieving and Processing, Windows, IIS
+Keywords: .NET, C#, JavaScript, RDL, Reporting, Data Retrieving and Processing, Windows, IIS, Flash, ActionScript

 ### 2002 - 2007, Software Engineer, [IAE](http://www.iae.nsk.su/index.php/en)